 Travel resources, courses and study days

-The National Travel Health Network and Centre (NaTHNaC) continue to update their website.
+The National Travel Health Network and Centre (NaTHNaC) continually update their website.
 Recent changes include changes to the Country pages:

 - the ability to download each complete country page to enable viewing offline or printing a hard copy

-- new antimalarial recommendations have been added for some countries
+- new antimalarial recommendations added for some countries

 - quick access to the country page index.